Pingxi Historical Trail

 Pingxi Historical Trail (坪溪古道 (Píngxī Gǔdào)) is a trail in Shuangxi District, New Taipei, Taiwan.

 History

 Originally, the trail used to be the path for timber transportation.
 It was widen for logging trucks to passed through.

 Geology

 The trail follows the paths along Pingxi River for a distance of 1.8 km.
 It is mostly flat.

 Transportation

-The trail is accessible by bus from Shuangxi Station of Taiwan Railways.
+The trail is accessible by bus from Shuangxi Station of Taiwan Railway.